hashicorp/terraform-website/content/source/docs/enterprise/private/installer.html.md

 1. Configure the hostname (which can be an IP only) and the SSL certificate
 1. Upload your license file
-1. Indicate if they're doing an online or airgap installation (online if you're not sure)
+1. Indicate if you're doing an online or airgap installation (online if you're not sure)
 1. If indicated, lookup and enter your activation code
 1. Secure access to the admin console.
 We recommend at least setting up the